RexVelori/HololiveDashboard/README.md

 # 🎬 VTuber Stream Dashboard

-The **VTuber Stream Dashboard** is a web app that allows you to track the latest videos from your favorite VTubers.\
+The **VTuber Stream Dashboard** is a lightweight web app to track the latest uploads from your favorite VTubers.
-It features an interactive interface for adding YouTube channels manually, or quickly enabling Hololive EN members by generation.
+It comes preloaded with Hololive EN generations and also supports adding indie channels directly in the config.

 🔗 **Live Demo:** <https://rexvelori.github.io/HololiveDashboard/>